disha91100/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_16_UsingAzureKeyVaultForManagedIdentities.md

     ![Screen image displaying the Azure resources discovery page with the subscription and manage resource highlighted](./media/results.png)

-1. This secret can be used to authenticate to services that require a name and password.
+1. This secret can be used to authenticate services that require a name and password.

 ### Review
 In this lab, you have completed: